Rick-Phoenix/sketch/docs/src/cli.md

 ## `sketch render`

-Generates a single file from a template
+Renders a single template to a file or to stdout

 **Usage:** `sketch render [OPTIONS] <OUTPUT_PATH|--stdout>`